 Is it permissible to carry out a trial in a developing country, but not in a developed country, or can one permit differences in trial design.
-Specifically, the controversy over level of care will be discussed, as well as the the best proven and highest attainable standards.
+Specifically, the controversy over level of care will be discussed, as well as the best proven and highest attainable standards.
 Is there a responsibility to ensure the availability of the product being tested after the trial?
 What options are there for facilitating access to the investigational drugs and vaccines after the trial?
 What are the strengths and weaknesses of the various options?

-9:45-10:15 Plenary discussion
+- 9:45-10:15 Plenary discussion

+- 10:15-10:45 Coffee/Tea

-10:15-10:45 Coffee/Tea 10:45-12:00 Mock IRB
+- 10:45-12:00 Mock IRB

+- Reidar K. Lie

-12:00- Presentation of certificates
+- 12:00- Presentation of certificates Reidar K. Lie & Kenji Hirayama

-End of day three
+End of the course